Can Large Language Models Transform Computational Social Science?: Evaluation Methods

 \subsection{Evaluation Metrics}

-\paragraph{Automatic Evaluation} Apart from the multi-label classification of Event Detection and the structured parsing task of Event Argument Extraction, all classification tasks are evaluated using accuracy.
-Since we mapped the label space for each task to an alphabetical list of candidate options and set the logit bias to favor these options (\S\ref{subsec:prompt_engineering}), evaluation scripts are straightforward string matching procedures.
-For Event Detection, we use F1 scores.
+\paragraph{Automatic Evaluation} Each dataset has a different structure with a different number of labels (see Table~\ref{tab:dataset_stats}), so the use of accuracy is not the most informative metric.
+Instead, we use compute the macro F1 score for all classification and structured parsing tasks and average over the 5 prompt perturbations.
+Since we mapped the label space for each task to an alphabetical list of candidate options and set the logit bias to favor these options (\S\ref{subsec:prompt_engineering}), evaluation scripts use straightforward string-matching.

-\paragraph{Human Evaluation} For high-variation tasks like dialogue, word-overlap-based machine translation metrics like BLEU and ROUGE have low correlation with human quality judgments \citep{liu-etal-2016-evaluate}.
-For open-ended generation tasks in particular, embedding-similarity metrics like BERTScore are insufficient \citep{novikova-etal-2017-need} and human evaluation is strongly preferable \citep{santhanam2019towards}.
-However, even human evaluations can exhibit high variance and instability due to cultural and individual differences \citep{peng1997validity}.
-Pilot rounds revealed a high degree of variance and unpredictability in our evaluation, especially from crowdworkers (see Appendix~\ref{appdx:eval_challenges}), and thus we opted to use expert annotations for generation results in this work.
-We discuss implications and solutions to CSS evaluation challenges in Section~\ref{subsec:new_eval_paradigm}.
+For high-variation domains like our generation tasks, on the other hand, word-overlap-based machine translation metrics like BLEU~\citep{post-2018-call} are expected to have low correlation with human quality judgments \citep{liu-etal-2016-evaluate}.
+Here, even embedding-similarity metrics like BERTScore~\citep{zhangbertscore} may be insufficient \citep{novikova-etal-2017-need}.
+Manual inspection revealed high-quality generation outputs, but the BLEURT~\citep{sellam2020bleurt} score reported zero semantic overlap, and variation in BLEU and BERTScores failed to follow any discernible patters with regards to model preference or scaling laws that we observed by manual inspection.
+For generation tasks, human evaluation is strongly preferable \citep{santhanam2019towards}, and we describe human evaluation in the following paragraphs.

-The authors opt to serve as expert annotators.
-Annotators are blinded to the corresponding models and evaluate only on the targets.
-Instead of scoring or rating target generations on a standard Likert scale, annotators rank these explanations in terms of their \textit{accuracy} at describing the target construct.
-The ranking-style evaluation is more reliable and less variable than scoring for generation tasks \citep{harzing2009rating,belz2010comparing}.
+\paragraph{Human Scoring Evaluation} To get a sense of the generation quality for each task, we recruit a domain expert to blindly evaluate 100-400 model outputs.
+Evaluations are on 1-5 Likert scales for 4 standard metrics from the NLG literature.
+Following \citet{fabbri2021summeval}, we define these metrics as follows: \begin{itemize} \item \textbf{Faithfulness:} \textit{The generation is consistent with the source document and with the definition of the task.} \item \textbf{Coherence:} \textit{The generation is well-structured and well-organized.
+The generation is not just a heap of unrelated information, but forms a coherent body of information about a topic.} \citep{dang2005overview} \item \textbf{Relevance:} \textit{The generation includes only important information from the source document; no redundancies or excess information.} \item \textbf{Fluency:} \textit{The generation has no formatting problems, capitalization errors or obviously ungrammatical sentences (e.g., fragments, missing components) that make the text difficult to read.} \end{itemize}